couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 ### Airport Document Structure

-Our profile document will have an airportname, city, country, faa code, icao code, timezone info and the geographic coordinates.
+Our airport document will have an airportname, city, country, faa code, icao code, timezone info and the geographic coordinates.
 For this demo, we will store all airport information in one document in the `airport` collection in the `travel-sample` bucket.

 ```json
 {